Can you use your own coffee in Nespresso?

 So, the only option you have is to use reusable capsules manufactured by third-party companies.
 And these coffee capsules are not compatible with every Nespresso machine.

-It’s very likely for you to buy a reusable capsule that isn’t compatible with your machine and you end up wasting the money.
+It’s very likely that you to buy a reusable capsule that isn’t compatible with your machine and you end up wasting the money or damaging your machine in the worst case.

 When buying reusable capsules, always make sure the name of your Nespresso model appears in the description and reviews.